-Create a soccer resume and cover letter to send to schools (stay away from most recruiting services as they are very generic and do not have the personal touch).
+Create a Player Profile (if you haven’t already) and cover letter to send to schools (stay away from most recruiting services as they are very generic and do not have the personal touch).

 Begin to explore with your parents how you will finance your education.

 If you have not taken the PSAT plan to do this now.
 If you did well 1800+…good job.
 If you are lower than 1800, schedule a retake and/or consider a course like Princeton Review.

 Continue to set-up files - assemble detailed college information.